-Wealth planner Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes
+Wealth manager Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes

 As soft-spoken and nice as he seems, Lukanga says he has grown to enjoy being the bad guy.

-“Then,” he says, “I say: ‘Hey, put me on the phone.’"
+“Then,” he says, “I say, ‘Hey, put me on the phone.’ ”

 During every meeting with a prospective client, Lukanga opens the photos on his phone.
 He swipes until … there it is, faded and grainy, Ugandan kids smiling in front of their home.
 It’s a mud hut with no electricity or plumbing.

-The two sons here are the survivors, remains of a family and nation cut down by disease, famine, and the residual cruelty of former president Idi Amin.
+The two sons here are the survivors, remains of a family and nation cut down by disease, famine and the residual cruelty of former president Idi Amin.
 One of Lukanga’s sisters died when she was maybe 6, he says; the other made it to 7 or 8.

 He was 11 when the family was granted political asylum and moved to Denver, but that didn’t end the tragedies in his family.
-The older boy in the old photograph, Lukanga’s brother Chris, died in a car accident at age 32.
+The older boy in the old photograph, Lukanga’s brother, Chris, died in a car accident at age 32.
 While Lukanga was in high school, his mother suffered a stroke.

 His father couldn’t care for her and keep his job as a janitor, so he asked young Humble to work instead.
-If the boy complained about a lack of sleep, or the smell of the restaurant toilets he cleaned each night, or that the other kids at school had nicer shoes, Humble’s father always had an answer.
+If the boy complained about a lack of sleep or the smell of the restaurant toilets he cleaned each night or that the other kids at school had nicer shoes, Humble’s father always had an answer.
 Back in Uganda, most of the boys had no shoes.
 In fact, some stricken with polio had no feet.

 One day Humble noticed that the principal at his school, a Black man, drove a Mercedes.
 So he asked him something.